Craig1f/modern-web-app-2021/README.md

 [Typescript](https://www.typescriptlang.org/) is a layer on top of Javascript, which makes code much easier to write, to refactor (change), and to understand, even without having to run it.
 In all the places I've mentioned Javascript above, we will actually be using Typescript, which looks exactly the same, except you declare what types you're using.
 For example: `let x = 3;` would result in `x` having the type of `number`.
 Trying to assign `x = 'hello'` later would result in a type error that you would see immediately.

+Typescript is becoming more and more popular, and will improve your quality.

 ## What does the stack look like?

 ### Front end